Home Brewing Barley Malt, Beer's Basic Ingredient

 think a moment about the starting ingredient and the effort needed to

 produce and use it.
-As with grapes and wine, without malt there would
+As grapes are to, so is malt to beer.

 On second thought, don't think about that.